-How does Crypto Insurance work?- Crypto insurance is relatively new, but it’s quickly becoming a popular product.
+How does Crypto Insurance work?- Crypto insurance is relatively new but quickly becoming a popular product.

-Crypto insurance covers your digital assets if they are lost or stolen by hackers and when a website fails to work or pay out its users’ crypto holdings.
+Crypto insurance covers your digital assets if hackers lose or steal them and when a website fails to work or pay out its users’ crypto holdings.

 This article covers how crypto insurance works, who provides it, and how much it costs.